 Updated February 28, 2022

-According to MC292796 (last updated March 29, 2022, Microsoft 365 roadmap 81391), Teams will soon allow meeting organizers to assign a new co-organizer role to up to 10 meeting participants.
-Microsoft expects to roll out the capability to tenants in mid-May 2022 and complete the deployment worldwide by late March.
-There’s already been many slippages in these dates, so don’t depend on them.
+According to MC292796 (last updated June 23, 2022, Microsoft 365 roadmap 81391), Teams will soon allow meeting organizers to assign a new Teams meeting co-organizer role to up to 10 meeting participants.
+Microsoft expects to roll out the capability to tenants in mid-June 2022 and complete the deployment worldwide by late July.
+There’s already been multiple slippages in these dates, so don’t depend on them.

 The new co-organizer role joins the existing meeting roles:

 - Organizer: The person who creates and owns the meeting.

 - Presenter: Nominated meeting attendees who can present at the meeting and perform other actions such as admitting people waiting in the lobby or sharing content.